-Due to the coronavirus pandemic, many volunteer opportunities have been temporarily suspended.
-But there are still a number of organizations with opportunities that can now be done remotely, from the comfort of your home.
-In order to best serve the needs of the local organizations who still urgently need volunteers, we have created a special “COVID-19 Opportunities” page on the Volunteer Hub that will be updated according to the needs of our partner organizations.
-We have selected a few from that list for you below.
+Due to the COVID-19, many volunteer opportunities have been suspended.
+But there are still a number of organizations with opportunities that can now be done remotely, from the comfort of your home or with safety precautions in place.
+We have selected a few of our current volunteer opportunities for you below.
 For more information on any of the following opportunities, please visit www.ConnectingPoint.org or call 211.

 Interfaith Food Ministry

-Interfaith Food Ministry works to reduce food insecurity in western Nevada County.
+Interfaith Food Ministry works to reduce food insecurity in Western Nevada County.
 IFM is currently experiencing a shortage of volunteers due to statewide stay-at-home ordinances.
-IFM is urgently needing food distribution/delivery volunteers.
-This position would be working from 8 a.m. to 2 p.m. on Mondays, Wednesdays, and Fridays.
+IFM is urgently needing Food Distribution/Delivery Volunteers.
+This position would be working from 8 a.m.
+2 p.m. on Mondays, Wednesdays, and Fridays.

 IFM requests that people commit to volunteering on the same team at least two days per month.
 Anyone in good health is welcome, including high school and college student volunteers.
 School credit can be applied where possible.
 No need to call, just show up.
 We’ll provide training on the spot.
 IFM is located at 440 Henderson St., Grass Valley.
 We are implementing strict social distancing measures in our operation while continuing to feed Nevada County.